mozman/ezdxf/docs/source/tutorials/angular_dimension.rst

     import ezdxf

-    # DXF R2010 drawing, official DXF version name: 'AC1024',
+    # Create a DXF R2010 document:
-    # setup=True setups the default dimension styles
+    # Use argument setup=True to setup the default dimension styles.
     doc = ezdxf.new("R2010", setup=True)

-    msp = doc.modelspace()  # add new dimension entities to the modelspace msp.add_circle((0, 0), radius=3)  # add a CIRCLE entity, not required
+    # Add new entities to the modelspace:
+    msp = doc.modelspace()

+    # Setup the geometric parameters for the DIMENSION entity:
+    base = (5.8833, -6.3408)  # location of the dimension line
+    p1 = (2.0101, -7.5156)  # start point of 1st leg
+    p2 = (2.7865, -10.4133)  # end point of 1st leg
+    p3 = (6.7054, -7.5156)  # start point of 2nd leg
+    p4 = (5.9289, -10.4133)  # end point of 2nd leg

+    # Draw the lines for visualization, not required to create the
+    # DIMENSION entity:
+    msp.add_line(p1, p2)
+    msp.add_line(p3, p4)

-    # add default radius dimension, measurement text is located outside
+    # Add an angular DIMENSION from two lines, the measurement text is placed
+    # at the default location above the dimension line:
-    dim = msp.add_radius_dim(
+    dim = msp.add_angular_dim(
-        center=(0, 0), radius=3, angle=45, dimstyle="EZ_CURVED"
+        base=base,  # defines the location of the dimension line line1=(p1, p2),  # start leg of the angle line2=(p3, p4),  # end leg of the angle
+        dimstyle="EZ_ANGULAR",  # default angular dimension style
     )

-    # necessary second step, to create the BLOCK entity with the dimension geometry.
+    # Necessary second step to create the BLOCK entity with the dimension geometry.
+    # Additional processing of the DIMENSION entity could happen between adding
+    # the entity and the rendering call.
     dim.render()
-    doc.saveas("radius_dimension.dxf")

-The example above creates a 45 degrees slanted radius :class:`~ezdxf.entities.Dimension` entity, the default dimension style "EZ_RADIUS" is defined as 1 drawing unit = 1m, drawing scale = 1:100 and the length factor = 100, which creates a measurement text in cm, the default location for the measurement text is outside of the circle.
+    doc.saveas("angular_dimension.dxf")

+The example above creates an angular :class:`~ezdxf.entities.Dimension` entity to measures the angle between two lines (`line1` and `line2`).
+The default dimension style "EZ_ANGULAR" is defined as:

+- angle unit is decimal degrees
+- measurement text height = 0.25 (drawing scale = 1:100)
+- measurement text location is above the dimension line
+- closed filled arrow and arrow size :attr:`dimasz` = 0.25

+Every dimension style which does not exist will be replaced by the dimension style "Standard" at DXF export by :meth:`save` or :meth:`saveas` (e.g. dimension style setup was not initiated).

-The `center` point defines the the center of the circle but there doesn't have to exist a circle entity, `radius` defines the circle radius, which is also the measurement, and angle defines the slope of the dimension line, it is also possible to define the circle by a measurement point `mpoint` on the circle.
+The `base` point defines the location of the dimension line (arc), any point on the dimension line is valid.
+The points `p1` and `p2` define the first leg of the angle, `p1` also defines the start point of the first extension line.
+The points `p3` and `p4` define the second leg of the angle and point `p3` also defines the start point of the second extension line.

+The measurement of the DIMENSION entity is the angle enclosed by the first and the second leg and where the dimension line passes the `base` point.

 The return value `dim` is **not** a dimension entity, instead a :class:`~ezdxf.entities.DimStyleOverride` object is